 In addition, most reputable breeders I know rescue dogs and support rescue organizations as a part of their civic responsibility and love for their breed.

-The judgement that is implied with #AdoptDontShop seemingly discounts all of that generosity.
+The judgment that is implied with #AdoptDontShop seemingly discounts all of that generosity.

 I did shop.
 I will continue to shop for the dog of my choice.